burntsouup/JavaScript/1 - Introduction.md

   :bulb: JavaScript is now known as a language that conforms to the ECMAScript standard

+  :bulb: new versions of ECMAScript are released every few years, resulting in changes to the JavaScript language

 - Microsoft gained a dominant position in the browser market.
 By the early 2000s, IE's market share reached ~95%.
 Therefore, JScript became the de facto standard for web development

 - However, over time, this started to change.
 JavaScript soon became the most popular client-side language.
 Here are a few examples of why: